Peugeot E-3008 Review & Prices

 Poke around in the lower areas of the cabin and there are cheaper plastics to be found, such as on the door bins, but they don’t detract from the overall ambience too much.

 Naturally, there are displays aplenty.
 Sat atop the dashboard is a sleek 21.0-inch screen – it's one complete unit with the information split into two sections.
-The one directly ahead shows all your driving information such as speed and range, and you get high-resolution maps to rival the class-leading Virtual Cockpit from Audi.
-On the right of this is the infotainment touchscreen, which is incredibly fast and feels on par with modern tablets for responsiveness.
+The one directly ahead shows all your driving information such as speed and range, and you get high-resolution maps to rival the class-leading Virtual Cockpit from Audi, plus you can call up the maps from your phone in the driver’s display.
+On the left of this is the infotainment touchscreen, which is incredibly fast and feels on par with modern tablets for responsiveness.

-There’s a third display that sits above the centre console with shortcut buttons, and this is customisable so you can have your most-used settings quickly to hand.
+A third display sits above the centre console, housing some shortcut buttons, and this is customisable so you can have your most-used settings quickly to hand.
 It’s a really clever and genuinely useful system.

 Electric range, charging and tax

-At launch, the Peugeot E-3008 is only available with a 210hp single electric motor that’s powered by a 73kWh battery, giving it an official range of up to 327 miles.
+The entry-level E-3008 is only available with a 210hp single electric motor that’s powered by a 73kWh battery, giving it an official range of up to 327 miles.
 Acceleration is brisk rather than quick, with 0-62mph coming up in 8.8 seconds.
-That should make it easier to drive sensibly and hit the official 4.5mi/kWh efficiency rating though, which would make it one of the more efficient electric cars on sale.
+That does make it easy to drive sensibly and get close to the official 4.5mi/kWh efficiency rating though.

 Safety and security